Santa Rosa Island, Florida: 20th century

 Considering Fort Pickens to be outdated, the U.S. War Department sold Santa Rosa Island in 1929 to Escambia County, Florida, for US$10,000.
 Ten years later, the county returned the island to the federal government in the expectation that it would be developed as a U.S. national monument preserving the remnants of Fort Pickens; President Roosevelt created Santa Rosa Island National Monument in 1939 but it was abolished seven years later.
 The fort and other areas are now preserved within the Gulf Islands National Seashore, created in 1971.

 On July 8, 1950, the federal government conveyed an 875 acre parcel of Santa Rosa Island with 3 mi of Gulf frontage to Okaloosa County.
 The county paid the federal government $4,000 to complete the transaction, which was supported by Congressman Bob Sikes.
 The portion of Santa Rosa Island transferred is now known as Okaloosa Island.
 The twelve-mile (19 km) long beach road onto U.S. Air Force property, west of the Okaloosa Island portion of Santa Rosa Boulevard, was unguarded and accessible into the 1990s, but heightened security concerns have since led to it being guarded or blocked at all times.
 Various military missile launch and test facilities exist on Santa Rosa Island south and southwest of Hurlburt Field.

 The island has been hit by many tropical cyclones; in 1995 it was the landfall point of hurricanes Erin and Opal.
 Hurricane Dennis hit the island in July 2005, and with 120 mph winds, was the strongest storm to do so.
 Tropical Storm Claudette hit in 2009.

 In 2008–2009, a sunken Spanish ship was located and excavated offshore.
-These findings confirmed reports of the 1559 expedition by Tristan de Luna, which had established a settlement at Pensacola.

 One of the final missions in the Florida Phase of the US Army's Ranger School is conducted on Santa Rosa Island.